shirleytang27/project_game_demo/README.md

 2.Open your terminal, type 'pip install PyQt5'.

-3. Please use pycharm to run the whole folder 'game'.
+3. Please use pycharm to open the whole folder 'game1'.

 4. Read the instructions on the top input box.